triplea-game/triplea/docs/admin/upgrading-install4j.md

 ## Install4j Config

-- Install install4j locally.
+- Install install4j locally: <https://www.ej-technologies.com/download/install4j/files>
 - Launch install4j
 - Locate the *.install4j file checked into the code
-- Open the 'install4j' file as a project and 'save'
+- Open the 'install4j' file as a project, make changes from the Install4j UI and then 'save'
-- Commit the file updates and push
+- This will update the checked in *.install4j file, commit these changes & submit a PR